Walla Walla Sweet Onion Quiche

 - 1 teaspoon kosher salt

-- 1 par-baked pie crust, see note above
+- 1 par-baked pie crust, see note below

 4. Pour the blended egg mixture into the piecrust and top with remaining onions, bacon and cheese.
 5. Repeat step 3 with the remaining eggs, milk, cream, pepper and salt mixture.